vsnyc/quickstart-workshop/content/50_planning/1_best_practice.md

 weight = 1
 +++

 Quick Starts are built for **production** deployments.
-Therefore, when designing the architecture of your Quick Start, you should consider answering the following questions, before starting to write the CloudFormation templates.
+Therefore, when designing the architecture of your Quick Start, you should follow AWS best practices and Well Architected framework.

+You should consider answering the following questions, before starting to write the CloudFormation templates.

 - **How many Availability Zones the workload will be deployed into?**